Everything you need to know about the World Snooker Championship final

 And the 2022 tournament has already delivered plenty of entertainment, including a memorable maximum 147 break from Neil Robertson.

-Just two players are left in contention for the coveted prize after Scotland’s John Higgins fell to England’s Ronnie O’Sullivan and Welshman Mark Williams lost out to England’s Judd Trump.
+Just two players are left in contention for the coveted prize after Scotland’s John Higgins fell to England’s Ronnie O’Sullivan and Welshman Mark Williams lost out to England’s Judd Trump in a final frame thriller.

-Whoever triumphs, it's looking like a vintage final, with both O’Sullivan and Trump amongst the finest players to ever play the game.
+The opening two sessions of the final on Sunday saw O’Sullivan take command, opening up a 12-5 lead, meaning Trump will be looking to stage a comeback today.

 Here’s everything you need to know about the final.